 TV, FILM, RADIO, AUTHOR

 Mario was also selected by the BBC for their prestigious Drama Writer's Programme and has since been named in the BBC's top emerging talent list.
-He is currently working on a number of projects, including an original commission for BBC Drama and other original works in development with BBC Studios, Twelve Town, Riff Raff, Sprout Pictures, Seveneas Films, Tiger Aspect, Vox Pictures and Unstoppable.
+He is currently working on a number of projects in development with Trapeze Entertainment, Riff Raff, Sprout Pictures, Sevenseas Films and Unstoppable TV.

 He has also completed his first novel, Felix Grey and the Descendant, which is now available in Paperback and as an eBook at